Oleksandr123234/docs/versioned_docs/version-3.10/operator-guide/cd/manual-approval.md

   ![Manual approve rejected](../../assets/operator-guide/manual_approve_rejected.png "Manual approve rejected")

-If you don’t make a selection within the pipeline processing time, which is **60 minutes** by default, you’ll see a crossed clock icon as the task run status, indicating that the pipeline has timed out:
+If you don't make a selection within the pipeline processing time, which is **60 minutes** by default, you'll see a crossed clock icon as the task run status, indicating that the pipeline has timed out:

   ![Approval timed out](../../assets/operator-guide/manual_approve_timeout.png "Approval timed out")